[This piece was first published in Counterpunch, Dec. 4, 2019. I’m republishing it for Black History Month 2021]

-Fifty years ago this week, a squad of Chicago police officers killed Black Panther leaders Fred Hampton and Mark Clark in a pre-dawn raid on the apartment where they were sleeping.
+Fifty one years ago, a squad of Chicago police officers killed Black Panther leaders Fred Hampton and Mark Clark in a pre-dawn raid on the apartment where they were sleeping.
 In the decades since, a revealing body of evidence has emerged showing that Hampton, a rising black militant leader, was the victim of a political assassination, sanctioned at the highest levels of the U.S. government

 The story matters today, but not because the FBI still engages in assassination.
 The Bureau targets so-called “Black Identity Extremists” on flimsy grounds, but I know of no evidence that it has killed any of them.
 Indeed, FBI director Christopher Wray says new agents are required to study COINTELPRO precisely to learn what not to do.